pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200.md

 ## Introduction

-This is the second of several labs that are part of the **Oracle Cloud DevOps and Cloud Native Microservices MySQL workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.
+This is the second of several labs that are part of the **Oracle Cloud DevOps and Cloud Native Microservices workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

 In the first lab (100), the Project Manager created a new project in the Developer Cloud Service and also created and assigned tasks to the developers of this application.
 In this lab you will assume the persona of the Java developer, who will be tasked with creating a microservices that will allow for retrieval and filtering of twitter data.